zizitizi/my-devops-Roadmap/Docker/S16dockercompose.md

 ### ssl

-in docker you have ca or certificate autority server that generate ssl certificate - private certificate is self signed and invalid but in cluster in local is valid - when a node be master it generate token or (ssl certificate) - if we run this token on a server that'll be a worker and join to cluster. this make connection secure and encrypted with that token and no one can be sniffing. but if token is haked it may be misused . but that token is expire after 24 hour after generation.
+in docker you have ca or certificate autority server that generate ssl certificate - private certificate is self signed and invalid but in cluster in local is valid - when a node be master it generate token or (ssl certificate) - if we run this token on a server that'll be a worker and join to cluster. this make connection secure and encrypted with that token and no one can be sniffing. but if token is haked it may be misused . but that token is expire after 24 hour after generation. just ansible is ssh base. other is same ssl base.

+#### SDN architecture

+docker service (kubectl)  - manage app - container- replica ,....

+docker swarm (kubeadm) - manage infra - join left ,...